postmanlabs/labs-docs/v6/postman/design_and_develop_apis/introduction_to_apis.md

 - Create and manage APIs in your workspace, keep them consistent and backward-compatible

-- Link collections (and their revisions) to specific versions of APIs.
+- Link collections (and their revisions) to specific versions of APIs

-- Represent other attributes like schemas and metrics.
+- Represent other attributes like schemas and metrics

 - Create/import schemas and make changes